- Your Library

 Once inside, there are elevators, sloped walkways, and stairways for visitors to move throughout the building.
 Elevators have braille buttons and an audible elevator signal, and stairs have tactile indicators on the railings, and on the floor at the top of the flight.

 Inside Central Library, a Listening Assistance system is available to help you enjoy performances, lectures, and tours.
 This system uses technology to communicate with Bluetooth-linked hearing aids.
-This system also allows multiple languages to be streamed if translation is required.

 At all our 21 libraries across the city, including Central Library, we are committed to creating a welcoming and safe community space for everyone.